Solale5/BankApp/backend/readme.md

   All fields in the above request body example must be provided <br>

 - #### Response of the request:
-  - the user information and the session token will be provided and will be attached to any further request to do any operation such as depositing or transferring money or updating the user information.
+  - the user information and the session token will be provided and must be attached to any further request to do any operation such as depositing or transferring money or updating the user information.

+##

+#### User Logout

+- ##### Endpoint: host/api/clients/logout
+- ##### Request Type: POST

+- ##### Required request information:

+  Authorization Token returned when you logged in must be provided in the header section of the request.

+- #### Response of the request:
+  - the user will be logged out and the session token will be removed from the database.
+The status will be 200 on success.